-As lawmakers debate how to spend our state’s federal CARES Act funding, Vermont has the opportunity to demonstrate to the nation how to emerge from this crisis stronger than when it began.
-To that end, we are calling for a stimulus plan for an agriculturally resilient, emergency ready Vermont.
-It is one part of the blueprint that is needed to respond to the current crisis and course correct towards a better future.
+As Vermont wends our way through the COVID-19 crisis, we have the opportunity to demonstrate to the nation how to emerge from this crisis stronger than when it began.
+To that end, we are calling for the following plan to reimagine Vermont agriculture.
+It is one part of the blueprint that is needed to respond to the current crisis and course correct towards a better future for all.

 Where are we now?